readthedocs/readthedocs.org/docs/user/glossary.rst

       Another name for :term:`project home`.

    reproducible
-      A version of a documentation project is said to be *reproducible* when its source can be built on Read the Docs and result in the same static outputs (website, PDFs) over a periode of many years.
+      A version of a documentation project is said to be *reproducible* when its sources build correctly on Read the Docs over a periode of many years.
       You can also think of being *reproducible* as being *robust* or *resillient*.

-      The typical issue with builds that are not reproducible is that their builds break entirely, needing frequent troubleshooting and manual fixing.
+      When builds are not reproducible and break due to external factors, they need frequent troubleshooting and manual fixing.

+      The most common external factor is that new versions of software dependencies are released.

       See: :doc:`/guides/reproducible-builds`.